-Finally two methodological approaches which help to overcome plurality, not only in a textual way but also formal, will be mentioned: One aspect of good education is the ability to discuss moral and religious dilemmas.39 Especially in a society, which is shaped with value pluralism, children and young adults have to choose between different competitive ethics procedures, values and standards.
-In the narrower field of interreligious learning40 you will find models that enable pupils a responsible handling of religious plurality.
+Finally two methodological approaches which help to overcome plurality, not only in a textual way but also formal, will be mentioned: One aspect of good education is the ability to discuss moral and religious dilemmas.
+Especially in a society, which is shaped with value pluralism, children and young adults have to choose between different competitive ethics procedures, values and standards.
+In the narrower field of interreligious learning you will find models that enable pupils a responsible handling of religious plurality.
 Besides the reflective encounter and learning about other religions, the use of religious artefacts needs to be mentioned.
 This method derives from the Anglo-Saxon tradition.
-There more knowledge and experience in handling plurality is available than in Germany.41
+There more knowledge and experience in handling plurality is available than in Germany.
+Especially was a supplied to the content of the conte